Dom-888/Third-Milestone-Project/README.md

 3. **Trailer Cards**
 - Hover on each button, confirm the hover effect works as expected.
-- Confirm that the trailer cards are arranged in columns of 2 or 3, depending on the size of the window.
+- Confirm that the trailer cards are arranged in columns of 1 to 3, depending on the size of the window.
 - Confirm that the trailer cards are displayed in order from newest to oldest.
 - Confirm that none of the 3 elements of the card (title, video and quote) overflow from it.
 - Click the _Edit-Trailer button_, confirm it shows the _Edit-Trailer_ modal.